hatsune-miku/nn_9869_practice/README.md

 ### Question: Can you reuse your synchronization mechanism?
 Why or why not?

 I think yes.
 On each `run` of the layer
-I create a new `CountDownLatch` and wait forever until all of them are done.
+I create a new `CountDownLatch` and wait forever until all neurons are done.
+After that the next layer can proceed.
 Therefore, although we run the same network in many threads at the same time, the synchronization mechanism should still work.